 When people try coffee from Ethiopia, and especially when they are in the country, at the source, they become hooked.
 But what’s so special about Ethiopian coffee?
 Coffee is a science and an art, there are many processes involved in “creating” a coffee flavor.

-Obviously when it comes to flavor, the only way you can truly tell is by tasting it.
+Obviously, when it comes to flavor, the only way you can truly tell is by tasting it.
 So don’t take our word for it, further down you will find some top picks for Ethiopian coffee that you should try.
 We will also go over popular brewing methods, so you can make the perfect cup.

-Growing Coffee in Ethiopia
+Coffee Growing Regions in Ethiopia

 The actual land area where coffee is famed comes in at around 450,000 hectares.
 This is then split into 4 different areas of farming including: